IzzatAliyev/SignalRWebRtc/client/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files. for running and using on the same network use this `ng serve --host 0.0.0.0 --port 7997` for running https and using on the same network use this `ng serve --ssl true --ssl-key key.pem --ssl-cert cert.pem --host 192.168.2.107 --port 7997`

 ## Code scaffolding